 The data tells you whether the channel is producing.
 If leading indicators are flat after 90 days of disciplined execution, the channel was the wrong choice or the message was off.
 If indicators are rising, double the budget against the proven channel.
 Add a second channel only when the first one runs without your daily attention.

-Channel verdict · Budget reallocation · Second-channel plan
+Output: Channel verdict · Budget reallocation · Second-channel plan

 The 90-day window is not a guarantee of pipeline.
 It is the window where leading indicators confirm or deny that the channel is the right one.
 Pipeline lags by another 90 to 180 days for organic channels.
 Paid pipeline shows up faster (often inside the first 30 days), but at higher CAC.